Plan of Study

 Electric Propulsion II, 6 CFU, 2nd semester.
 The course imparts the students a specialized preparation in the propulsion field extended to the most advanced or more recently introduced technologies, and provides them with the knowledge concerning the principles of operation, the typical performance, the critical aspects and the state of development of electric thrusters for space applications needed to address the main problems of analysis, design, integration and usage.
 Instructor: Mariano Andrenucci.
 Prerequisites: Electric Propulsion I. Proficiency verification: Oral exam.

 Spacecraft Structures and Mechanisms.
 12 CFU, 1st & 2nd semester.
 The student who successfully completes the course will be able to demonstrate a good knowledge of both mechanical and technological aspects that refer to the space structures and to the mechanisms; will be aware of fatigue and fracture mechanics of metallic materials; will be able to solve problems of mechanics and will be able to prepare a technical report at the end of a project exercise.
 Instructor: Mario Chiarelli.
-Prerequisites: None.
+Prerequisites: Aerospace Structures.
 Proficiency verification: Discussion of the project assignment and oral exam.

 Rocket Propulsion.
 1st & 2nd semesters, 12 CFU.
 Rocket propulsion fundamentals, systems, technologies.
 Mission trajectories and propulsive requirements.
 Chemical rocket performance and parameters.
 Nozzles, configurations, limitations and optimization.
 Solid propellant rockets, grain combustion and design, transients, instabilities, two-phase effects, thermal protections.
 Liquid propellant rockets, propellant management, injection, combustion, non-equilibrium effects, chamber sizing, instabilities, cooling.
 Hybrid rockets, grain combustion and design, instabilities.
 Turbomachinery, architectures, performance, stresses and materials, parameters and similarity.
 Axial machines: bladings, losses, instabilities, reaction and impulse turbines, cooling.
 Radial machines: bladings, slip velocity.
 Turbopumps, inducers, compressors, gas and hydraulic turbines.
 Rotordynamics, critical speeds, damping, nonlinear oscillations.
 Cavitating turbopumps, similarity parameters, suction performance, thermal cavitation, instabilities, rotordynamic forces.
 Instructor: Luca d’Agostino.
 Prerequisites: Fuid Dynamics of Propulsion Systems I. Proficiency verification: Oral exam.